Skip to main content

 Micrognathia is a condition in which the lower jaw is undersized.
 It is a symptom of a variety of craniofacial conditions.
 Sometimes called mandibular hypoplasia, micrognathia may interfere with your child’s feeding and breathing.

-Micrognathia is fairly common in infants, and can often corrects itself as your child grows.
+Micrognathia is fairly common in infants, and can often correct itself as your child grows.
 In some children, micrognathia can cause abnormal tooth alignment because there is not enough room in your child’s mouth for the teeth to grow.

-Micrognathia can present as a birth defect in numerous syndromes, including cleft lip, cleft palate, Pierre Robin sequence or syndrome, Stickler’s syndrome, Beckwith-Wiedemann syndrome, hemifacial microsomia, Treacher Collins syndrome and others.
+Micrognathia can present as a birth defect in numerous syndromes, including cleft lip, cleft palate, Pierre Robin sequence or syndrome, Stickler’s syndrome, Beckwith-Wiedemann syndrome, hemifacial microsomia, Treacher Collins syndrome, and others.

 Causes of micrognathia